learn-co-curriculum/phase-3-enumerables-syntax/README.md

 Ruby also has methods that we can use on arrays (and hashes as well!) that give similar functionality, but with some difference in syntax.
-In this lesson, we'll show some common methods for iterating over arrays and hashes, and break down the Ruby syntax alongside the equivalent syntax in JavaScript.
+In this lesson, we'll break down the Ruby syntax alongside the equivalent syntax in JavaScript for iterating over collections.

 ## Enumerable Methods and Block Syntax